dillionmegida/tech-writing/content/blog/introduction/index.md

 ---
-title: Introduction to the Simplified Technical Writing platform
+title: "Introduction to the Simplified Technical Writing platform"
-date: 2021-01-03
+date: 2021-10-11
-description: 'Hello World'
+description: >-
+    As a Technical writer who has benefitted from writing, I want to share my knowledge and experience with many people who want to get started or get better.
+I'm using this space to achieve that.
 ---

-Hello world :)
+Hello, world :)

-I'm Dillion, a Software Engineer, Developer Advocate and Content Creator.
-I'm passionate about **teaching Tech, the Web and Software Engineering in general**.
+I'm Dillion, a Software Engineer, Developer Advocate, and Content Creator.
+I'm passionate about **teaching Tech, the Web, and Software Engineering in general**.

 I've been writing technical articles for the past two years.
 I celebrated [2 years writing technical articles here](https://dillionmegida.com/p/2-year-writing-articles/).